Nishmithraj/Calculator_App/README.md

 # Calculator_App
-A Simple calculator, made with simplicity in mind✌️
+A Simple calculator, made with simplistic, minimal design in mind✌️